 How does a home or retirement complex join the Register?

 If you would like to include your home or retirement complex on our Register, all you need to do is complete and return the simple registration form and we’ll be delighted to include you!
-Please contact Donna on 01736 757900, or by email at email@example.com for a form or for more information.
+Please contact the pet friendly care home team on 01736 757900, or by email at firstname.lastname@example.org for a form or for more information.

 Every two years, the very best of the homes and retirement housing on our register are put forward for recognition in our Pet Friendly Care Home Awards.